 Subject to change, and expect surprises, but here’s the general idea!

 Day 1: Say hello to Egypt!
-We’ll gather together in Cairo for a poolside welcome dinner to toast to the week ahead.
+We’ll gather together in Giza for a poolside welcome dinner to toast to the trip ahead.

-Day 3: We’ll leave Aswan bright and early to reach Abu Simbel, one of the most awe-inspiring temples in all of Egypt.
+Day 6: We’ll leave Aswan bright and early to reach Abu Simbel, one of the most awe-inspiring temples in all of Egypt.
 Fear not — naps aplenty are in our future.
-Back in Aswan, we’ll board our felucca, a traditional wooden Egyptian boat perfect for channeling your inner Cleopatra (and yes, costumes are welcome and encouraged).
+Next stop?
+Lunch overlooking Philae Temple, a famous archaeological site atop its own island which we’ll sail to after.
+Finally, we’ll board our felucca, a traditional wooden Egyptian boat perfect for channeling your inner Cleopatra (and yes, costumes are welcome and encouraged).
 At night, we’ll dock in the marshes of the Nile and set up on the banks for yoga before a stargazing sleepover party on the deck.

-Day 7: On our last full day, get ready for a whirlwind Cairo city tour.
-We’ll soak up the Egyptian Museum, a historic mosque in Islamic Cairo, and the famous Khan el-Khalili market before winding down at a chill afternoon yoga class at a local studio.
-End the epic day with a sunset sail and a dinner of tradition Egyptian fare (and wine!).
+Day 9: On our last full day, get ready for a whirlwind Cairo city tour.
+We’ll shop at the famous Khan el-Khalili market and visit a historic mosque in Islamic Cairo all before lunch.
+After some downtime beside the pool with cocktails, end the epic day with a sunset Dahabiya Cruises and a dinner of tradition Egyptian fare (and wine!).
 If you fancy a night on the town, cap it off with drinks at the Cairo Jazz Club.

-Day 8: This morning, it’s time for goodbyes!
+Day 10: This morning, it’s time for goodbyes!
 Or rather, see you laters.
-Exchange photos and contact info with all your new Wander Women besties for future get togethers — or join Alex on her next retreat to the Red Sea to explore Egypt’s dive sites.
+Exchange photos and contact info with all your new Wander Women besties for future get togethers!

 Where We’ll Stay and Where We’ll Eat

-In Cairo, we’ll stay at the lush Le Méridien Pyramids Hotel & Spa, which boasts instagrammable views of the pyramids from its swim up pool bar.
+The first night in Cairo, we’ll stay at the lush Hyatt Regency Cairo West, which boasts instagrammable views of the pyramids from its pool.
 There’s an extensive onsite gym, sauna, indoor pool and spa, and several bars and restaurants.
-Shared rooms in Cairo feature two single beds — and all rooms have a pyramid view.
-(The first night of the tour is at the Le Meridien Cairo Airport Hotel, to allow for a comfortable early morning departure the next day.)
+Shared rooms in Cairo feature two single beds.

 In Aswan, we’ll stay in the insanely instagram-able Nubian village, a preserved isle of one of the oldest civilizations in history.
 Nubians have not only conserved their ancient traditions but also the Nubian language – which is only spoken and has no official alphabet.
 Shared rooms in Aswan feature two single beds.